mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 ## 🧠 AI Selection: Bedrock vs. SageMaker

-While SageMaker *(including Serverless Inference)* was evaluated, Amazon Bedrock was selected as the strategic choice for the following reasons:
+While SageMaker *(including Serverless Inference)* was evaluated, Amazon Bedrock was selected as the **Strategic Safety Classifier** at the cloud decision layer for the following reasons:

 ### 🏗️ Foundation vs. Custom